 Local manufacturers also produce tablets, LCD screens, notebooks, PCs, and electronic goods like radios, speakers and refrigerators.

-Indonesia’s low cost of labor is less than half of labor costs in China, enabling the country to compete with China on cost and quality when it comes to high-tech goods like electronics and autos.
+Indonesia’s low cost of labor is less than half of labor costs in China, enabling them to easily compete on cost and quality on certain high-tech products.

-It is no wonder that international trade is Indonesia’s main driver of growth.
+It shouldn’t be any surprise that international trade is Indonesia’s main driver of growth.

-In addition, the country is quickly becoming one of the strongest ecommerce markets in Southeast Asia.
-Internet penetration rose from 35% in 2015 to almost 70% in 2020 and is projected to reach roughly 83% by 2026.
+The country is quickly becoming one of the strongest ecommerce markets in Southeast Asia.
+Internet penetration rose from 35% back in 2015, to almost 70% in 2020.
+This number is projected to reach roughly 83% by 2026.

 Indonesia’s clear path to becoming one of the largest online populations in the world puts it on the map as one of the better growth prospects for e-commerce.

-However, Indonesia certainly isn’t without its problems.
+However, Indonesia isn’t without its problems.
 They have plenty of economic issues, in fact.

 For starters, it has one of the slowest GDP growth rates in ASEAN.
 Even before the pandemic, Indonesia’s GDP growth was essentially stagnant, maintaining a 5% growth rate throughout the previous decade.

-While not terrible, 5% is mediocre at best among Southeast Asia’s emerging economies.
+While not terrible, 5% growth is mediocre at best among Southeast Asia’s emerging economies.

 Slow growth coupled with a widening account deficit, pressures on the state budget, and the struggling rupiah are cause for concern for Indonesia’s economy.